Mewbi/Mewbi/i3/README.md

 ## Keyboard layout

-For some reason, I was having some problems to use deadkeys in the US layout specifically in the terminal.
+For some reason, I was having some problems to use deadkeys with US layout specifically in the terminal.

 So if you are not being able to do accents, a workaround that can be made is copy the `XCompose` file to your home directory